mcharouk/aws/Demos/AIA-services-infos.md

   * the mount point location / folder
   * the user that will be used to access EFS.

+### Snowball

+* before using Snowball, it must be unlocked
+* 2 forms of credentials that can be obtained through the console
+  * an encrypted manifest file (key stored on KMS).
+The manifest file contains (among other info) the encryption keys that are used to encrypt the data at rest on snowball
+  * KMS keys are never stored on the device and all memory is erased when it is disconnected and returned to AWS
+  * an unlock code

+* Snowball must have an IP Address to be able to unlock it.

 # Module 10 : Networking 2

 ## Direct Connect
 * [List of Direct Connect Partners](https://aws.amazon.com/directconnect/partners/)

+* DTO : 0.0282 $ / GB for Paris or Ireland region

+## Site-to-site VPN

+* DTO : 0.09 $ / GB for Paris or Ireland region

 # Module 11 : Serverless

+## SQS

+* redrive policy is the number of times a consumer can process the message before it is automatically moved to a dead letter queue

 ## SNS

 * Retries works for AWS managed service (Lambda, SQS, ...) and HTTP endpoint
 * Archiving and replaying events is supported only for FIFO topics

 # Module 12 : Edge Services